Melinda Fabian Melinda Fabian

 Through “Let the Fun Begin”, I invite viewers to pause and consider the magic of beginnings—the blank pages, fresh canvases, and untouched surfaces we all encounter at the start of creative ventures.
 This work honors that initial quiet moment, where potential hangs in the air, waiting to be transformed into something beautiful.
 It’s a celebration of the threshold before creation, when the real adventure starts.

-This paper sculpture is a part of the International Miniature Art Show at Seaside Art Gallery and is available for purchase online or in person at the gallery in Nags Head, NC.
+This paper sculpture is at Seaside Art Gallery and is available for purchase online or in person at the gallery in Nags Head, NC.

 Everything's Coming Up Flowers!